quist00/jupyterlab-tutorial/presentation.md

 - Runs Python, R, Julia, and more
 - Excellent tool for data science and teaching

-# How can you leverage Jupyter
+# Leverage Jupyter on your hardware
-- Local Computer
+- Takes more work to setup
-  -Takes more work, limited to your hardware, but data never leaves your computer
+- Limited to your hardware, but data never leaves your computer

+# Leverage Jupyter in the Cloud
+- Many options
-- Google Collab
+  - Google Colab
+  - Kaggle Notebooks
+  - Azure Notebooks
+  - Binder
-- JupyterLite
+  - GitHub Codespaces
   - Jupyterhub aka Titan Computing Hub

 # Accessing JupyterLab via JupyterHub
 - No local installation needed